 But Harney was also quick to follow with qualifications and caveats to the optimism.
 "It may vary where you are," he said, "but as far as I can tell, the entry-level buyer is they face hurdles.
-Student debt load is a being created in the housing industry, which big issue.
+Student debt load is a big issue.
 And the job market is a huge constraint for the first-time buyer."